2nd Scorpene-class submarine 'Khanderi' to be commissioned on Sep 28 | Devdiscourse

 "This has a huge plough back effect on our economy and in fact, at present our 51 ships are under construction in various shipyards in India and abroad and 49 of these are with Indian shipyards," he added.
 A contract with French company Naval Group (earlier called DCNS) was signed in 2005 for the supply of six submarines.

-In January 2017, Khanderi, the second Scorpene-class submarine was launched.
+In January 2017, Khanderi, the second Scorpene-class submarine was launched into the waters.
 The submarines, designed by the French naval defence and energy company, are being built by Mazagon Dock Ltd in Mumbai as part of Project-75 of the Indian Navy.

-The first Kalvari, commissioned on December 8, 1967, was also the first submarine of the Indian Navy.
-It was decommissioned on May 31, 1996 after nearly three decades of service.
-The first Scorpene in the series is named after the first Kalvari of the Navy.
+On the delays in commissioning of the submarine, Kumar said, certain amount of delays and learning in the process are "completely acceptable" and what is important is that these submarines are fully combat capable when being delivered to the Navy.
+The cost of the Scorpene project now stands at around Rs 25,000 crore, while the cost of the seven frigates under P-17A is over Rs.
+48,000 crore, according to senior Navy officials.

-The state-of-the-art features of this Kalvari-class Scorpene submarine include superior stealth and the ability to launch attacks on the enemy using precision guided weapon.
-The stealth features will give it an invulnerability, unmatched by many submarines.
+Asked about the issues faced by 'Khanderi', Kumar said, all those "have been resolved" and certain sea acceptance trials are going and "we expect those to be completed before commissioning".
+On budgetary constraints of the service, the vice chief of the Navy said, "We will certainly seek more money....

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)